boundedcontext/bounded-context-language-sample/definitions.md

 ### Handling events and issuing commands in workflows

-Handling events in workflows is pretty straight-foward, you can create a handler, redefine it's behaviour and delete it.
+Handling events in workflows is pretty straight-foward, you can create a handler, update it's behaviour and delete it.

 ##### Creating workflow handlers

 You can create a workflow event handler by running the following statement:

 	using environment '0.8.13';
-	for domain 'e-commerce'
+	for domain 'e-commerce';
-	in context 'shopping'
+	in context 'shopping';

-	add event handler (carts\event\created) to 'special-offers' as ({
+	add event handler (accounts\administrating\user\event\created) to 'special-offers' as ({

 		dispatch command 'create' (id) to aggregate 'shoppers' in context 'shopping'